tommyktech/multi-ivf/README.md

 for query in X_query:
     q_ensemble, q_labels = mivf.search(query, n_probe=10) # Choose n_probe based on your requirements.

-    # Then collect candidate vectors from your local data or vector database using the query's cluster labels
+    # Then collect candidate vectors from your local data or database using the query's cluster labels

 ```